starlane-io/starlane/docs/content/docs.md

 starlane create "localhost<Space>"
 ```

-You can see that we are naming the resource 'localhost' and we use the <> delimeters to indicate which type we want to create.
+You can see that we are naming the resource 'localhost' and we use the greater than/less than delimeters to indicate which type we want to create.

 Now refresh your browser pointed to [http://localhost:8080/](http://localhost:8080/)